 Childcare in the UK is expensive and the return to work decision is a very tough one both emotionally and financially for parents.
 It has just become more difficult with the demise of childcare vouchers.

 The government has launched their own form of help with childcare costs called Tax Free Childcare which is designed to replace childcare vouchers moving forwards.
 Well what a surprise, their system hasn’t launched with the best of success!

 Parents who did choose to switch from vouchers to TFC found the government portal hard to access, or they couldn’t access it at all once they had paid money into their online accounts and their carers have been left waiting for payment or have just been receiving very delayed payments.
-(See the links that Lee at Enjoy has provided below)

 Tax Free Childcare has a number of conditions attached to it that most parents, when I speak to them aren’t aware of.